 “The value of knowing people’s individual strengths becomes clearer when you consider the concept of equifinality, many different ways to get to the same result.
 You can use an assessment to create awareness and ultimately an ability to leverage your particular strength.”

-Illustrating just how accurate Athlete Assessments DISC Profiles are, Jim explained that in this past year one of his students shared their report with their family.
+Illustrating just how accurate Athlete Assessments DISC Profiles are, Jim explained that in this past year, one of his students shared their report with their family.
 Agreeing with the report’s conclusions, the family said they couldn’t have drawn up a better schematic of what makes the student tick.

-Jim’s use of the Sports ManagerDISC Profile is interweaved into the class’ content to support other teachings.
+Jim’s use of the Sports ManagerDISC Profile is interwoven into the class’ content to support other teachings.
 The Sport Leadership Class begins by investigating the top 10 leadership theories; including transformational, transactional, charismatic, and so on; and having students choose one they identify strongest with.
-In conjunction, students also complete their DISC Profiles, before taking a deep dive into their results and analyzing how the characteristic elements of their behavior will help them achieve their goals.
+In conjunction, students also complete their DISC Profiles, before taking a deep dive into their results and analyzing how the characteristic elements of their behavior will help them achieve their leadership goals.

-Following this, the next stage includes connecting their behavioral strengths identified in their reports to their values, which Jim detailed, “It gets really personal when you ask people to do this, there’s a lot of vulnerability in the room.
+Following this, the next stage includes connecting their behavioral strengths identified in their DISC Profiles to their values, which Jim detailed, “It gets really personal when you ask people to do this, there’s a lot of vulnerability in the room.
 If we’re going to grow as leaders, we need to be vulnerable.
 We know that effective leaders aren’t necessarily letting their guard down, but they’re definitely exposing themselves as truly being human and understanding others.”

 This approach emphasizes to students the importance of constantly needing to develop regardless of what position they are in, as Jim described,